Atharva-Peshkar/VR_Project_Asg-4/README.md

 - **Shooting the Object**
   - **User Reactions**: Users quickly understood this mechanic, finding it straightforward and natural.
 Familiarity with VR shooting mechanics made it an effortless choice.
-  - **Suggested Improvements**: Users suggested adding sound or visual feedback when the shot connects with the object to enhance the experience.
+  - **Suggested Improvements**: None

 - **Stepping on a Trap**
   - **User Reactions**: This method introduced a cautious approach, with users pausing before stepping on the trap.
-This added a sense of tension that some described as similar to a “booby trap” or hidden danger, though it felt slightly out of context.
+This added a sense of tension that some described as similar to a “booby trap” or hidden danger, though it felt slightly out of context in this project setting.
   - **Suggested Improvements**: Only certain traps triggered explosions by design, but users misunderstood this as a malfunction, assuming some traps were broken.
 In future versions, clearer visual cues could indicate which traps are active.

 - **Grabbing and Throwing the Object**